 - A one-way Cathay Pacific business class award from Los Angeles to Hong Kong would cost 150,000 miles (AAdvantage would charge 70,000 miles)

 Some Privilege Club members will probably find this to be worthwhile, though personally I won’t be buying miles with this offer.
+I’d rather acquire Privilege Club points by transferring them from another points currency.

 Does anyone plan on buying Qatar Airways Qmiles with a 50% bonus?